jmeyblum/Hollywood/README.md

 Where [Observers](#observers) lets you send and received events from systems to systems, the item observer system is used to send events when object gets created and destroyed.

 When a system wants to be notified about an instance creation and destruction for a specific type, it can implement the `IItemObserver<T>` interface.
-Note that it won't received any creation notification for instances that already exist before the system was initialized.
+Note that it won't received any creation notification for instances that already exist before the system was fully initialized.

-When an instance of a specific type wants to notify its creation and destruction it should use the `Injector.Advanced.NotifyItemCreation` and `Injector.Advanced.NotifyItemDestruction` when it gets created and then destroyed.
+When an instance of a specific type wants to notify its creation and destruction it should use the `Injector.Advanced.NotifyItemCreation(...)` and `Injector.Advanced.NotifyItemDestruction(...)` methods when it gets created and then destroyed.

 #### ObservedMonoBehaviour

 You can use the `[ObservedMonoBehaviour]` attribute on top of a `MonoBehaviour` derived type to automatically notify item creation when the component is awoken and when it is destroyed, without having to manually call the injector.

 This is useful to have a way of communication between objects coming from prefabs and scenes and pure C# systems.
 It also allows to give them access to those systems.
 That being said you should be careful if you decide to let your MonoBehaviour keep a reference to a system to make sure the lifetime of the MonoBehaviour is shorter than the systems it is using.
-The ideal solution beeing to make your systems control, keep track and use your MonoBehaviour and not the opposite.
+The ideal solution being to make your systems control, keep track and use your MonoBehaviours and not the opposite.

 ### IInitializable and IUpdatable